Introduction

 Applied example

-In this example, we will create the spin-boson Hamiltonian we have used for open-system research in our paper, for 1 spin and 3 bosonic modes.
+In this example, we will create the qubit-boson Hamiltonian we have used for open-system research in our paper, for 1 qubit and 3 bosonic modes.

 The Hamiltonian is as follows: \[ \hat{H} = \hat{H}_S + \hat{H}_B + \hat{H}_C \]